frederictost/images_annotation_programme/README.md

 * jQuery-select-areas see [GitHub project](https://github.com/360Learning/jquery-select-areas)
 * EasyAutocomplete see [GitHub project](https://github.com/pawelczak/EasyAutocomplete)

+I modified some pieces of code to adapt the features to my needs.

 ## License:

 Code released under the <a href='http://github.com/pawelczak/EasyAutocomplete/blob/master/LICENSE.txt' > MIT license</a>.